BrendanOswego/csc435-assignment-7/README.md

-## CSC435 Web Services Assignment 6
+## CSC435 Web Services Assignment 7
-Description of the project can be found in the INSTRUCTIONS.md file.

-This assignment is an extension of the previous assignments but written using Dropwizard.
+This assignment is an extension of the previous assignments but with the addition of the OAuth2 protocol.

-Dropwizard creates an H2 instance, and writes/reads directly from that file.

-This was chosen because the DB doesn't get removed after shutdown and just updates when needed since the domain classes don't have to be changed.
+This was an extra assignment requested to the professor so I can learn something new since I had the extra time to tackle OAuth2.